cagbal/awesome-foundation-models-for-robotics/README.md

 **Rules:**
 - I just try to add my notes here.
 I can make mistake.
 Please don't be offended if your work is not here, just open an issue or PR.
-- Included models: fundamental works, open weight/source works, works I saw on X, YouTube, LinkedIn,
+- Included models: fundamental works, open weight/source works, works I saw on X, YouTube, LinkedIn.
 - Actions means chunked, single, end effector, joint actions.
 Unfortunately, I cannot keep track of all of them for each work.
 Also most of the models can be adapted to different modalities.

 | name | website | notes | implementations | input | output | ref |